ray-project/ray/doc/source/serve/deployment-graph/model_composition.md

 There are two options to run a node:

 1. `serve.run(node)`: This Python call can be added to your Python script to run a particular node.
-This call will start a Ray cluster (if one isn't already running), deploy the node to it, and then return.
-You can call this function multiple times in the same script on different nodes.
-Each time, it will tear down any deployments it previously deployed and deploy the passed-in node's deployment.
-After the script exits, the cluster and any nodes deployed by `serve.run` will be torn down.
+This call starts a Ray cluster (if one isn't already running), deploys the node to it, and then returns.
+You can call this function multiple times in the same script on different `DeploymentNodes`.
+Each time, it tears down any deployments it previously deployed and deploy the passed-in node's deployment.
+After the script exits, the cluster and any nodes deployed by `serve.run` are torn down.

-2. `serve run module:node`: This CLI command will start a Ray cluster and run the node contained at the import path `module:node`.
-It will then block, allowing you to open a separate terminal window and issue requests to the running deployment.
+2. `serve run module:node`: This CLI command starts a Ray cluster and runs the node at the import path `module:node`.
+It then blocks, allowing you to open a separate terminal window and issue requests to the running deployment.
 You can stop the `serve run` command with `ctrl-c`.

 When you run a node, you are deploying the node's deployment and its bound arguments.
-Ray Serve will create a deployment in Ray and instantiate your deployment's class using the arguments.
+Ray Serve creates a deployment in Ray and instantiate your deployment's class using the arguments.
 By default, you can send requests to your deployment at `http://localhost:8000`.
-These requests will be converted to Starlette `request` objects and passed to your class's `__call__` method.
+These requests are converted to Starlette `request` objects and passed to your class's `__call__` method.

 :::{note}
 Additionally, when you run a node, the deployment's configurations (which you can set in the `@serve.deployment` decorator, through an `options` call, or a [Serve config file](serve-in-production-config-file)) still apply to the deployment.
 You can use this to independently scale and configure your graph's deployments by, for instance, setting different `num_replicas`, `num_cpus`, or `num_gpus` values for different deployments.